 With the ratings plummeting faster than a crippled Viper it was only a matter of time before the Network pulled the plug on Galactica 1980, so producer/writer Glen A. Larson, who hated the direction the show was going due to Network interference, decided to basically say “Fuck it” and do his own thing for one last hurrah.
-He managed to talk his good friend Dirk Benedict into returning for one last episode, one that would be basically a two-man radio play, which is not something an actor can turn down, and what we got was an episode that was better than anything seen on either Galactica 1980 or the original series, and simply put we got one of the best hours on television…period.
+He managed to talk his good friend Dirk Benedict into returning for one last episode – one that could basically be described as a two-man radio play – which is not something an actor can turn down, and what we got was an episode that was far better than anything seen on either Galactica 1980 or the original series, and simply put, we got one of the best hours on television…period.

 The episode opens with Dr. Zee (James Patrick Stuart) asking Commander Adama (Lorne Greene) if he thinks dreams are relevant, and when he tells Adama that the dream dealt with a great warrior named Starbuck (Dirk Benedict), the shocked Commander asks to hear what the dream was about.

-This is the Commander Adama we’ve been missing all season, and is why you cast someone like Lorne Greene in the first place, because he can pull off the emotional gravitas like nobody’s business.
+This is the Commander Adama we’ve been missing all season and that is why you cast someone like Lorne Greene in the first place because he is an actor who can pull off emotional gravitas like nobody’s business.
 Why you’d turn him into a doddering second banana to a “super genius” kid is beyond me.